 He truly deserves a hero's welcome at Valhalla!"

-Archibald Alexander Gordon was born on September 3, 1867, as the second child of Dr William Eagleson Gordon and Emily Dick.
-William Eagleson Gordon (Sr) had married Emily Dick on the 12th of July 1865 in Edinburgh, Scotland where the family lived at Riddles Entry 35 New Street, Edinburgh.
-Archibald Alexander Gordon was five years old when his father suddenly died at the age of 51 on January 15, 1873.
-His mother then moved the family to Switzerland for a years stay .
-The family took up residence in Ouchy, near Lake Geneva.
-Archibald and his older brother William went to the same school as the nephews of General Charles G. Gordon (‘Chinese Gordon’), who was famous for his actions in suppressing the Taiping uprising and later the siege of Khartoum, against the Sudanese Mahdi in which he was killed.
-General Gordon visited Lausanne and taught the Sunday class for several weeks.
+Archibald Alexander Gordon was born on September 3, 1867, as the second child of William Eagleson Gordon, MD and Emily Maryann Dick.
+He was the younger brother of William Eagleson Gordon, who earned the Victoria Cross in the Second Boer War later on.
+His mother was a descendant of the famous Scottish family Mackenzie, who returned with her son George Freer Jr. from the West Indies after her former husband died unexpectedly.
+In Scotland, she married Dr William Eagleson Gordon on 12 July 1865 in Edinburgh.
+The couple went to live in the Spa town of Bridge of Allan.
+At the age of five, Archibald lost his father at the age of 51 on January 15, 1873.
+Archibald's mother was pregnant with her sixed child.
+Later on, she moved the family for a one-year stay in Switzerland.
+She settled in Ouchy, near Lake Geneva.
+Archibald and his older brother William went to the same school as the nephews of General Charles G. Gordon (‘Chinese Gordon’).
+General Gordon visited Lausanne in March 1880 and taught the Sunday class for several weeks.
 His way of teaching inspired Archibald and many others.
-Archibald also met with General Gordon outside of school hours near the lake where he told many of the students some amazing stories.
+Archibald also met with General Gordon outside of school hours near the lake, where he told many of the students some fantastic stories.

-In 1879 the family went back to Scotland and Archibald and his brother went to Dr Hamilton Bruce's School in Edinburgh.
-Archibald was further educated together with his older brother at Edinburgh Collegiate School and finally at the University of Edinburgh where he studied for five years and earned the title of 'Chartered Accounted'.
+By the end of 1880, the family returned to Scotland, and Archibald and his brother went to Dr Hamilton Bruce's School in Edinburgh.
+Archibald was further educated at Edinburgh Collegiate School and the University of Edinburgh, where he studied for five years and earned the title of 'Chartered Accounted'.

 LATER LIFE AND DEATH